 What information goes to Google when you update

-When your Chromebook checks for updates, it sends certain information to Google, such as its version number and language.
-This information isn't associated with you or your Google account.
+When your Chromebook checks for updates, it sends some information to Google, such as the computer’s version number and language.
+This information isn't associated with you or your Google Account.

 If your system update won’t download, try the steps below.
 Test your Chromebook after each step to see if the problem is fixed.

 - Check if your Chromebook is using mobile data.
 It could be tethered to your mobile phone, or connected to its own mobile data.
 To download the system update, disconnect from mobile data and connect to Wi-Fi or Ethernet.